 The structure walls and detector housing are attached using 4-40 socket head cap screws, while the structure is attached to the HASP mounting plate with 1/4-inch long bolts with a /4-inch diameter secured by a locknut.
-Rubber grommets sit between the mounting plate and structure, while washers sit between the nuts and mounting plate.
+Rubber grommets will be mounted between the mounting plate and structure, while washers are mounted between the nuts and mounting plate.